mjordan/riprap/README.md

 ## Trying it out

 If you want to play with Riprap, and you're on a Linux or OSX machine, you should not need to configure anything.
 Riprap comes with three sample configuration files that are ready to use (we will describe each one below).
-However, you will need to choose which relational database to use.

-You do not need to create a database to try out Riprap using the "filesystemexample" configuration, but if you want to use the "mockfedorarepository" or "islandora" configurations described below, you will need to create a database using [these instructions](docs/databases.md).
+You do not need to create a database to try out Riprap using the "filesystemexample" configuration, but if you want to use the "mockfedorarepository" or "islandora" configurations described below, or create your own plugins that use a database, you will need to create a database using [these instructions](docs/databases.md).

 ## The sample configuration files

 Riprap comes with three sample configuration files:

-* `services.yaml.filesystemexample`: This configuration uses a set of plugins that check the fixity of the files in a specified directory.
+* `services.yaml.filesystemexample`: This configuration checks the fixity of the files in a specified directory.
 * `services.yaml.mockfedorarepository`: This configuration checks the fixity of a set of resources in a mock Fedora API-compliant repository.
 Riprap includes this mock endpoint via its built-in web server.
 * `services.yaml.islandora`: This configuration is used in conjuction with an Islandora 8.x-1.x instance, such as the one provided by the [CLAW Vagrant Playbook](https://github.com/Islandora-Devops/claw-playbook).
 It audits the fixity of resources in a real (not mock) Fedora 5 repository.

 To use these configuration files, copy the one you want to try from `config/[filename]` to `config/services.yaml`, which is the configuration file that Riprap uses when you run the `check_fixity` command.

-### The Filesystem configuration
+### The Filesystemexample configuration

 Whereas the other two sample configurations audit the fixity of resources in a Fedora API-compliant repository (either a mocked up one or a real one) and perist fixity events to a relational database, the "filesystemexample" configuration audits a set of files in a filesystem directory and perists events to a CSV file.
 While you could use this configuration in production, its real purpose is to illustrate how Riprap plugins work together to provide all the functionality required to audit fixity over time.